Terry Wallace: Richmond

 Mounting speculation and reports of a rift with Richmond president Gary March were reported at the conclusion of the home and away season, mainly due to conflicting assessments of the sides performance between coach and president.
 These issues were denied by the club and coach.
 The appointment of Kevin Sheedy to a marketing role at Richmond following Sheedy's departure as Essendon Football club senior coach also resulted in more pressure on Wallace to deliver the Tigers a much overdue finals appearance in 2009.

 At the start of the 2009 season, Wallace was still under pressure after Richmond's 83-point loss against Carlton in Round 1 and further losses to Geelong, the Western Bulldogs and cellar-dwellers Melbourne.
 Despite controversial media reports describing Wallace as a 'dead man walking', he told a packed media conference after the Round 4, 2009 loss to Melbourne that he would not be resigning and would coach out the 2009 season at Richmond, the final year of his five-year contract.
 A subsequent Richmond Football Club board meeting gave Wallace a reprieve until mid-season before deciding his fate.
 However later in the 2009 season, Richmond under Wallace kept struggling and sat fifteenth (second-last) position on the ladder after Round 10, 2009 with two wins and eight losses.
-Wallace then announced that he would resign as Richmond Football Club senior coach on 1 June 2009, but would coach one more game.
+Wallace then announced his resignation as senior coach of Richmond Football Club on 1 June 2009, but would coach one more game.
 Public scrutiny aimed towards Wallace is a main factor contributing to his resignation.

 Wallace's last game as senior coach of the Richmond Tigers in Round 11, 2009, resulted in a loss against the Western Bulldogs, with the final score Richmond 14.5 (89) and Western Bulldogs 24.13 (157).
 Assistant coach Jade Rawlings then replaced Wallace and served as caretaker senior coach for the remainder of the 2009 season.